Eyald6/CTFs/bfnote.md

 ## Mutating HTML

+Notice the `DOMPurify.sanitize()` on our note's `innerText` that's being then re-added as `innerHTML` to the program div in `initProgram()`.
+Because we get the `innerText`, the `><` that were escaped in the php code (in `content`) are now "un-escaped" again so DOMPurify parses them as legit HTML tags!

+The main problem now is that `DOMPurify.sanitize` is a double edged sword: it lets us inject HTML, but it pretty much prevents us from doing anything other than that clobbering attack...
-Pretty quick we managed to get the `DOM Clobbering` working so we can trigger the `innerHTML` flow.
+Pretty quickly we managed to get the `DOM Clobbering` working so we can trigger the `innerHTML` flow:

 ```html
 <form id="CONFIG"><input type="text" id="unsafeRender"></input></form>
 ```

-The main problem now is `DOMPurify.sanitize`, it pretty much prevents us from doing anything other than that clobbering attack...

 Quick search about `DOMPurify` vulnerabilities and exploits brings up this article: